-Over the past twenty years, Champion’s voice has become synonymous with English football around the world.
-He is heard on a weekly basis commentating on the top matches in the English Premier League – which he has worked on since its inception – and he has provided the soundtrack to some of the sport’s most memorable moments.
+Over the past 20 years, Champion’s voice has become synonymous with English football around the world.
+From the inception of the English Premier League until he moved to the U.S., Champion was heard on a weekly basis commentating on top matches, and he has provided the soundtrack to some of the sport’s most memorable moments.

-In 2007, Champion was appointed as Senior Commentator by Setanta Sports and received widespread critical acclaim as the voice of the Premier League and the England National Team.
+In 2007, Champion was appointed senior commentator by Setanta Sports where he received widespread critical acclaim as the voice of the Premier League and the England National Team.

-Champion was ESPN UK’s lead football commentator from 2009-2013, covering the Barclays Premier League, UEFA Europa League and the last four FA Cup Finals.
+Champion was ESPN UK’s lead football commentator from 2009-13, covering the Barclays Premier League, UEFA Europa League and four FA Cup Finals.
 In 2010, ESPN loaned the in-demand Champion back to ITV, where he called the FIFA World Cup in South Africa alongside former Scotland international Craig Burley, now an ESPN FC analyst.

 In addition to his football work, Champion has been behind the microphone at three Olympic Games and World Cups in both rugby and cricket.
 Since 2008, he has been the main commentator for one of the world’s most popular football video games, ‘Pro Evolution Soccer’.